guiklimek/guiklimek/README.md

 - 🌱 I'm always learning
 - 💡 I have a ton of ideas, I love inventing things but my projects are dragging
 - ❤️ I like to discover new things, eat, walk in the nature, play video games, music, manga and so many things
-- 🙅 I don't like the lack of respect for processes
+- 🙅 I don't like the lack of respect

 ## Technologies